vaginessa/bootboot/README.md

 File system drivers
 -------------------

-For boot partition, BIOS / Multiboot and RPi3 versions expect *defragmented* FAT12, FAT16 or FAT32 file systems (if the initrd is a file and does not occupy the whole boot partition).
-EFI version relies on any file system that's supported by EFI Simple File System Protocol.

-Luckily the EFI loader can load files from the boot partition with the help of the firmware.
-BIOS / Multiboot and RPi3 implementations are not so lucky, therefore they need an extra function to do that.
-That function however is out of the scope of this specification: the BOOTBOOT Protocol only states that a compatible loader must be able to load initrd and the environment file, but does not describe how or from where.
+The file system of the boot partition and how initrd is loaded from it is out of the scope of this specification: the BOOTBOOT Protocol only states that a compatible loader must be able to load initrd and the environment file, but does not describe how or from where.
 They can be loaded from nvram, ROM or over network for example, it does not matter.